magento/magento2-page-builder/docs/getting-started/install-pagebuilder-examples.md

 The following custom content type modules are here for you to download and install so you can learn by example:

-- **[PageBuilderQuote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/PageBuilderQuote)** — This is the completed module featured in the [content type tutorial](../create-custom-content-type/overview.md).
-This module provides an example of a simple content type that provides stylized quotations you can use for things like customer testimonials.
+- **[PageBuilderQuote](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/PageBuilderQuote)**—This module shows you how to use a simple content type to stylize quotations for things like customer testimonials.
+This is the completed module featured in the [content type tutorial](../create-custom-content-type/overview.md).
 - **[PageBuilderGrid](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/PageBuilderGrid)** — This module shows how you can create a content type to rebuild the Magento Luma home page using a grid structure with grid items.
 - **[PageBuilderFaq](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/PageBuilderFaq)** — This module shows how you can create a content type for an FAQ page that uses an accordion for the questions and answers.